lul29/Phys212/energy.md

-## Reading guide Chap 25

-This chapter introduces the idea of electric potential.
-This is the idea of  voltage something that everyone knows a little bit from daily experience.

 The book start by discussing electric potential energy.
 It is now time to review yet another important concept from Phys 211, energy, and we will apply it to this new electric force.

 ## Important Energy Concepts quick review (see chap 9, 10)